Catalog Definitions

 REMOTE COURSE

-Courses conducted via web-based instruction and collaboration.
+Courses are conducted via web-based instruction and collaboration.
 Courses are offered through a software platform and designated for those students who are participating in remote learning.
 Remote learning requires a nine-week commitment.

 SCHEDULE CORRECTIONS